IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 title: How To Choose Between Multiple Job Offers.
 date: 2020-06-12
 description: |
-  Scientific way for choosing best job offer.
+  Scientific way of choosing the best job offer.
+  Which criteria you should consider when choosing a job offer?
+  What to do when you are not sure which job offer is the best?
   Applying Decision Theory to the problem of choosing the best job offer.
-  What to do when you are not sure which job offer is the best.
-  Which criteria you should consider when choosing a job offer.

 image: /assets/images/how-to-choose-between-multiple-job-offers-table.png